logan-cy/opensense/README.md

 OpenSense lets you define logical health checks for your entities in a clear, composable way.
 It’s inspired by autonomic systems — software that can detect, diagnose, and heal its own invariants.

+OpenSense offers 2 means by which to check your data; one using mutation of the result object as you chain evaluations and one that builds the result object once all of the evaluations are done.

+The difference is that without mutation, OpenSense is purely evaluating the data you give it.

+### With Mutation
 ``` csharp
 var client = new Client();